Kachachkut

+History and Demographics

+Previously, the village had the name of Sedvi.
+The first clear information about the population in the village was preserved in the first and last tsarist census of 1897.

+The population of Katchachkut according to years was as follows.

+Economy

-The population is mainly self-worked in animal husbandry, horticulture and cultivation.
+The population is mainly engaged in animal husbandry, horticulture and cultivation.

-Internet connection

-For the first time ever Kachachkut village gets access to a mobile telephony and internet service with Orange in 2013.

-In Kachachkut there is up to 21Mbit/s internet connection and good mobile accessibility.

-Architecture
+Historical heritage sites

 In the village, there is a 13th-century monastery.
-St. Nshan Monastic Complex of Sedvi is located in the south from the village of Kachachkut of the Lori Province of RA, in the Sedvi canyon.
+St. Nshan Monastic Complex of Sedvi is located to the south of the village of Kachachkut, in the Sedvi canyon.
 The monastic complex was built in the 13th century and it consists of St. Nshan Church, which is attached to the chapel, belfry, auxiliary buildings and the remains of the walls.

 Tourism

-Kachachkut is a perfect destination for hiking, camping.
-There are forests nearby and you can also find a lot of blueberries and red raspberries.
-Locals are very welcoming, during the summer season they collect and sell products to visitors of the village.
+Kachachkut is a popular destination for hiking and camping.
+There are forests nearby with blueberries and red raspberries.
+During the summer season locals collect and sell products to visitors of the village.